Turner Turnpike: Tolls

+Upon opening, the Turner Turnpike (as well as the Will Rogers Turnpike on the other side of Tulsa) used a closed ticket-based collection system.
+Motorists entering the turnpike were issued an entry ticket that indicated the location of entry, which was then presented to the toll collector upon exit to determine the toll amount.
+In 1991, both turnpikes switched to a somewhat unusual tolling system for cash-paying vehicles.
+A new mainline toll plaza was built northeast of Stroud (halfway between Oklahoma City and Tulsa), replacing the two mainline toll plazas at the turnpike's termini.
+Cash-paying motorists paid the full toll at this plaza and were issued a receipt.
+If one exited before reaching this plaza or entered at an interchange after the plaza, the toll for the portion travelled was collected at the interchange.
+If one's desired exit was located after the plaza, the motorist paid the full toll at the barrier plaza, then presented their receipt at the ramp for a refund of the untraveled portion.
+Entry tickets were also no longer issued except for those entering at an interchange before the main toll plaza.
+The mainline toll plaza also included open road tolling lanes for the then-newly introduced PikePass system, which are now used by all traffic following the all-electronic tolling conversion.

 Services

-Full service areas featuring McDonald's restaurants and EZ-GO gas stations are located eastbound just east of Chandler and westbound near Stroud.
+Full service areas featuring McDonald's restaurants and Love's gas stations are located eastbound just east of Chandler and westbound near Stroud.
 The Stroud facility is located in the median and previously served both eastbound and westbound traffic until June 2020 when the new Chandler service area opened.
 Future plans call for reconstruction of the Stroud service area in the same general location as the existing facility.
 The turnpike will also be reconstructed to make the new westbound service area a right-hand exit off the turnpike.

 Full service areas featuring similar amenities as the Stroud Service Area were previously located eastbound at Bristow and westbound at Wellston.
 The fuel stations at these locations closed in 2007, and the McDonald's restaurants were closed and demolished ca. 2011.
 A westbound gas station near Heyburn was closed in June 2017 in anticipation of a major turnpike reconstruction project and an eastbound gas station at Chandler was closed following the opening of the new eastbound Chandler service area.
 These five service areas were originally Howard Johnson's restaurants and full-service Phillips 66 stations, but changed to their current configurations in the 1980s as was the case with concession areas along other Oklahoma turnpikes.

 Law enforcement along the Turner Turnpike is provided by Oklahoma Highway Patrol Troop YB, a special troop assigned to the turnpike.